What We Do

 Outstanding, One-of-a-Kind Laser Facility

-Our premiere high-energy-density science facility is the National Ignition Facility (NIF), a building the size of three football fields that houses the world's largest and most powerful laser.
+Our premier high-energy-density science facility is the National Ignition Facility (NIF), a building the size of three football fields that houses the world's largest and most powerful laser.

 National Ignition Facility (NIF)